 - Extend with AppleScript: Mac users can make the Music and TV apps do more with AppleScript.
 Learn about key AppleScripts that you can download to make your media apps jump through even more hoops.

-Note: This book covers Apple’s media apps in macOS Catalina, Big Sur, and Monterey exclusively.
+Note: This book covers Apple’s media apps in macOS Catalina, Big Sur, Monterey, and Ventura exclusively.
 It does not cover iTunes for Windows, the Music/TV/Podcasts/Books apps for iOS and iPadOS, or iTunes running in earlier versions of macOS.